- ANTIOXIDANT SCIENCE

 However every day your cells are potentially being damaged by aging and living.
 Before we dig into what the heck that means, let us introduce you a bit more to these amazing components of your body.

 Every day your cells are under stress.
-MitoQ is an advanced molecule that's proven to target your cells to combat this stress, optimizing your body and mind.
+MitoQ is an advanced molecule that's proven to target your cells to combat CELLULAR stress, optimizing your body and mind.

 What is a cell?